Maximum power point tracking: Comparison of methods

 Both P&O and incremental conductance are examples of "hill climbing" methods that can find the local maximum of the power curve for the array's operating condition, and so provide a true MPP.

 P&O produces power output oscillations around the maximum power point even under steady state irradiance.

 Incremental conductance can determine the maximum power point without oscillating.
 It can perform MPPT under rapidly varying irradiation conditions with higher accuracy than P&O. However, this method can produce oscillations and can perform erratically under rapidly changing atmospheric conditions.
 The sampling frequency is decreased due to the higher complexity of the algorithm compared to P&O.

 In the constant voltage ratio (or "open voltage") method, energy may be lost during the time the current is set to zero.
-The approximation of 76% as the $V_{MPP}/V_{OC}$ ratio is not necessarily accurate.
+The approximation of 76% as the $V_\text{mpp}/V_\text{oc}$ ratio is not necessarily accurate.
 Although simple and low-cost to implement, the interruptions reduce array efficiency and do not ensure finding the actual MPP.
 However, efficiencies of some systems may reach above 95%.